vgorbic1/Tutorials/PHP/self-calling-form.md

-## Self-calling Form
+## Self-calling Form (functional way)

 #### Form
-Use this form to update database:
+Use this form to update database.
+Name it *adduser.php* Validate the form with JavaScript and PHP.
 ```php
 <!DOCTYPE html>
 <html lang="en">